JiaxueLi/Geometric-Stitching/METHODOLOGY/In-orbit geometric calibration.md

 ## The normalized detector size difference
 After the geometric calibration, we can obtain the normalized coordinates of ***each imaging detector*** in the camera coordinate system of camera 3.

+However, the actual normalized detector sizes of the original five UVI cameras differ a lot because the largest imaging-detector look angle reaches approximately 56º.